ZiggyNZ/ClearCalc-CodingChallenge/README.md

 ### Requirements
-1. You should only use vanilla javascript and html and css to write the confirmation dialog component without using any library.
+1. You should only use vanilla javascript and html and css to write the confirmation dialog component without using any library. :white_check_mark:
 2. The confirmation dialog component should be reusable.
 In other words, you should be able to put multiple buttons on the main page and when you click them you can show the confirmation dialog with different messages.
-There shouldn’t be any conflicts between your component instances.
+There shouldn’t be any conflicts between your component instances. :white_check_mark:
 3. As a component, the confirmation dialog should be able to accept a message as a parameter from the consumer to display in the modal.
-It also should return the result (e.g. confirmed or not) to the consumer after the user clicks the buttons.
+It also should return the result (e.g. confirmed or not) to the consumer after the user clicks the buttons. :white_check_mark:
-4. As a consumer, the main page should be able to get the result of the component and do whatever actions accordingly (in this case is to display the according message on the page, but in the real world it can be anything like delete a record, update data etc.)
+4. As a consumer, the main page should be able to get the result of the component and do whatever actions accordingly (in this case is to display the according message on the page, but in the real world it can be anything like delete a record, update data etc.) :white_check_mark:
 5. The component and the consumer should be loose coupled.
-For example, don’t hard code the logic in the confirmation dialog component to change the text of the main page.
+For example, don’t hard code the logic in the confirmation dialog component to change the text of the main page. :white_check_mark:
 6. When the confirmation dialog shows, it should cover the entire main page.
-All other elements on the main page shouldn’t be clickable when the dialog displays.
+All other elements on the main page shouldn’t be clickable when the dialog displays. :white_check_mark:
-7. Create a git repo in either Github, Gitlab, Bitbucket etc. Commit & push as you would normally.
+7. Create a git repo in either Github, Gitlab, Bitbucket etc. Commit & push as you would normally. :white_check_mark: